aloksha/code-parser-docs/introduction/index.md

 The code decoded from the PDF417 barcode on a South African driver's license can get all useful fields parsed, except the image field.

-* International COVID-19 Vaccination Certificate
+* ICAO VDS-NC Digital Vaccination Certificate

 The QR code in a format called VDS-NC (Visible Digital Seal for Non-Constrained Environments), which the International Civil Aviation Organization (ICAO) has specified as its worldwide standard for digital vaccination certificates is capable to get parsed and verified.